aniketpatidar/aniketpatidar.github.io/_posts/2026-02-28-rails-performance-monitoring-a-primer-for-developers.md

-# Rails Performance Monitoring: A Primer for Developers

 "Rails is slow."

 It’s a phrase many developers hear throughout their careers.
 However, Rails isn’t inherently slow; it becomes slow when we make expensive mistakes in our code and lack the visibility to find them.
 This guide breaks down a top-down approach to monitoring and fixing performance issues to ensure your application scales effectively.